ab-elhaddad/organizee/README.md

 - `-l, --listen`: Keeps the tool running and listens for new files to organize in real-time.

+- `-V, --version`: Displays the current version of the tool.

 - `-i, --ignore <types>`: [**not implemented yet**] Ignores specific file types during organization.
 Multiple types can be specified separated by commas.

 ## Examples